 5G Technology is fairly new in the world, but not powerless.
 The excitement around 5G is understandable as our imagination tries to get a grip on the upcoming 5G universe.
 At the moment, there’s a broad consensus that smartphones will become the least interesting item on the 5G menu because its true potential is far greater than earlier thought.
 From talking lampposts to predictive healthcare, the impact of 5G is going to be far-reaching and omnipresent.

 On the surface, 5G is more secure than the previous spectrums.
 According to 3GPP, security enhancements are being brought about in phases.
 The following architecture explains Phase I of 5G’s security apparatus.

 - Primary authentication: similar to 4G with minor changes due to additional key agreements.

-- Secondary authentication: in contrast to 4G, there is a major change with the use of an Extensible Authentication Protocol (EAP).
+- Secondary authentication: in contrast to 4G, there is a major change in using an Extensible Authentication Protocol (EAP).
 Apart from one-time passwords, such a protocol also supports tokens, smart cards, voice authentication, and biometrics for enhanced secure access.

-- Privacy: some kind of encryption will ensure that a user’s primary user credentials are protected from unauthorized intrusions.
+- Privacy: Some encryption types will ensure that a user’s primary user credentials are protected from unauthorized intrusions.

-- Central Unit – Distributed Unit split: 5G architecture allows for splitting between user authentication credentials on a central device and distant devices on the edge.
-What this means is that if someone has access to your smart device, they can’t authenticate themselves locally because the authentication is being managed by a central operator server.
+- Central Unit – Distributed Unit split: 5G architecture allows for splitting between user authentication credentials on a central device and distant devices on edge.
+This means that if someone has access to your smart device, they can’t authenticate themselves locally because a central operator server manages the authentication.
 As the authentication is tied to EAP, you needn’t worry about rogues stealing your electronic health records.